uf-mil/mil/docs/development/contributing.md

 ## Join the uf-mil github organization
 Our current workflow does not use forks, meaning in order to contribute you need write access to the upstream repository.
-To do this you need to be a member of the [uf-mil Github organization](https://github.com/orgs/uf-mil/people) and part of the [develop group](https://github.com/orgs/uf-mil/teams/developers/members).
+See the [Onboarding Guide](/docs/onboarding)